Harry Hodson: The Mercers

+Hodson led the enormous initiative over some years (with David Vermont and Rt Rev Richard Chartres) that was responsible for the reestablishment of Gresham College as an independent entity.
 They did so using Sir Thomas Gresham's endowment funds that had since been divided among the Mercers and City of London endowments.
 Gresham College had been providing free public lectures since 1597, when Sir Thomas Gresham founded the college to bring the 'new learning' to Londoners (Gresham is also noted for his founding of the Royal Exchange).
 Twenty-five years later Hodson's son Anthony (also a past Master of the Mercer's and Gresham College's three time chairman and member of its council) helped launch the college onto the Internet to lead to, nearly thirty years on, its present global free outreach lecture activities.

 Ditchley Foundation

 Ditchley was founded as a privately funded charity in 1958 by the philanthropist Sir David Wills in order to support the Transatlantic Alliance between the United States and Europe by bringing decision makers and experts together in a unique and inspiring setting.
 He was moved to act by painful memories of the Second World War and the dangers of the Cold War.